SirDap/tripodvideoninja/_posts/2020-03-15-missing-checksums-with-synology-b2-cloud-sync.markdown

 ![]({% asset synology-cloudsync-b2-3.png @path %})

 `b2_upload_part` upload...
-After consulting the [B2 API documentation](https://www.backblaze.com/b2/docs/b2_upload_part.html), that command is used for uploading large files in segments.
+After consulting the B2 API documentation[^6], that command is used for uploading large files in segments.
 As you can see I had it set to 512 MB; the maximum is 4 GB.

 ### Whose Limitation is it Anyway?

 To be clear, the checksum limitation is on the Synology end.
 Cloud Sync is simply not SHA-1 checksums to Backblaze.
-B2 in fact supports and [encourages](https://help.backblaze.com/hc/en-us/articles/218020298-Does-B2-require-a-SHA-1-hash-to-be-provided-with-an-upload-) sending checksums for large files— and they can even be sent at the end!
+B2 in fact supports and encourages[^4] sending checksums for large files— and they can even be sent at the end!

 So what can upload to B2 with checksums for large files?

 ### Rclone FTW

 [Rclone](https://rclone.org) is a command line workhorse for syncing files with cloud storage.
-It's actively maintained, and writes and [verifies checksums with B2 perfectly](https://rclone.org/overview/#features).
+It's actively maintained, and writes and verifies checksums with B2 perfectly[^5].
 However, it's only for folks not afraid of the terminal.

 Installing `rclone` is super simple on the Synology.[^2]